Mental Health and Abortions among Young Women: Time-varying Unobserved Heterogeneity, Health Behaviors, and Risky Decisions: Introduction

-In absence of any policy variation in abortion legislation, identification of a causal effect is challenging.
-Traditional estimators using within-person variation such as event-study or individual-specific fixed-effects approaches assume that individual unobserved heterogeneity is time-constant.
+In the absence of any policy variation in abortion legislation, identifying a causal effect is challenging.
+Traditional estimators using within-person variation such as event-study or individual-specific fixed-effects assume that individual unobserved heterogeneity is time-constant.
 In our application, this seems too restrictive, as it neglects that selection into abortion is dynamic.
 To address this issue, we use a grouped fixed-effects estimator, henceforth GFE, proposed by \cite{bonhomme2015grouped}.
 The basic idea of the GFE estimator is that individuals who share similar unobserved characteristics are clustered in groups.
-Within these groups, unobserved heterogeneity is allowed to vary with age with no further restrictions on the functional form of these unobserved heterogeneity trajectories.
+Within these groups, unobserved heterogeneity can vary with age, with no further restrictions on the functional form of these unobserved heterogeneity trajectories.

 We compare the results from the individual-specific fixed-effects (OLS FE) and the GFE estimator.
 The estimated OLS FE-coefficient for abortion is positive and highly statistically significant.
-By contrast, we obtain a precisely estimated zero effect of abortion on diagnoses of mental health problems when using the GFE estimator.
-The large difference in these estimated coefficients stresses the importance of accounting for time-varying unobserved heterogeneity \emph{in addition} to individual-specific time-constant unobserved heterogeneity.
+By contrast, we estimate a precise zero effect of abortion on mental health diagnoses when using the GFE estimator.
+The significant difference in the estimated coefficients stresses the importance of accounting for time-varying unobserved heterogeneity \emph{in addition} to individual-specific time-constant fixed-effects.
+We also compare the identifying assumptions of the Differences-in-Differences (DiD) estimator under random treatment assignment with those of the GFE estimator, showing that the assumptions are not nested.
+Thus, the choice of estimator depends on the particular application.\footnote{Our estimated unobserved heterogeneity profiles would violate the parallel trends assumptions of the DiD even with randomized treatment assignment and thus fail to identify a causal effect, see Section \ref{subsec:GFE_DiD}.}